dimembermatt/MPPT-Design/docs/TESTING.md

 3. Ensure that the `fw/tests/sensor_test/main.cpp` is compatible with the hardware and reports in the code that it is for board revision `v0.2.0`.
 4. Set the defines according to the test context.
    1. `PWM_DUTY` should be set to 1.0 to ...
-   2. `PWM_DUTY` should be set to 0.0 to ...
+   2. `PWM_DUTY` should be set to 0.0 to open low side switch
 5. Clear the cache (save the initial entry somewhere) in the sensors struct (`L67, L68`) to have a default slope of 1.0 and y-intercept of 0.0 for each sensor.
 6. Flash the program `fw/tests/sensor_test` onto the STM32 Nucleo board.
 7. Plug in USB power.
 8. Sensor output should be recorded on the CLI serial terminal (MBED Studio, PuTTY, etc).
 9. Voltage sensor test
    1. Input voltage sensor
-      1. Open circuit the LOW SIDE SWITCH by applying `PWM_DUTY` = ...
+      1. Open circuit the LOW SIDE SWITCH by applying `PWM_DUTY` = 0.0
-      2. Apply 0 - 113V on the input terminals (ARR) of the board.
-Do this at a known range and resolution (e.g., 0 - 110V, in steps of 5V).
+      2. Apply 0 - 100V on the input terminals (ARR) of the board.
+Do this at a known range and resolution (e.g., 0 - 100V, in steps of 5V).
 Wait for an appropriate amount of time per step for the value to settle.
    2. Output voltage sensor
-      1. Open circuit the LOW SIDE SWITCH by applying `PWM_DUTY` = ...
+      1. Open circuit the LOW SIDE SWITCH by applying `PWM_DUTY` = 0.0
       2. Apply 0 - 168 V on the output terminals (BATT) of the board.
 Do this at a known range and resolution (e.g., 0 - 165V, in steps of 5V).
 Wait for an appropriate amount of time per step for the value to settle.
 10. Current sensor test
     1. Input, output current sensor
-       1. Short circuit the HIGH SIDE SWITCH by applying `PWM_DUTY` = ...
+       1. Short circuit the HIGH SIDE SWITCH by applying `PWM_DUTY` = 0.0
        2. Short circuit the output terminals (BATT) of the board.
        3. Apply 0 - 8.25A on the input terminals (ARR) of the board.
 Do this at a known range and resolution (e.g., 0 - 8A, in steps of 0.25A).
 Wait for an appropriate amount of time per step for the value to settle.
 11. Save the test data in a CSV.